Wildlander-mod/wildlander-mod.github.io/_05-HintsandTips/The-Milk-Drinkers-Guide-to-Power-Leveling.md

 Make sure you start "research" from your spell research journal whenever you are "training" for bonus XP.

+** Always use your trainers every time you level **

 For Destruction and restoration no fighting required, just jump in a forge and heal the fire effect.
-The fire dmg from forge give destruction xp and you heal yourself to earn restoration.
+The fire damage from forge give destruction xp and you heal yourself to earn restoration.

 For Restoration, Heal yourself using Heal Self I. Yes, first one, not rank II or higher, use the first one; also, use Turn Undead when possible, and specially Repel Undead when you face more than one enemy.

 for Alteration - use Detect Life in a crowded area.
 Keep Transmute Muscles, mage armor and mage coat active if you have the spells.

-For Conjouration - See a critter?
+For Conjuration - See a critter?
 Soultrap and kill it.
 Bunnies, foxes, baby spiders, tiny mudcrabs are all none hostile and can be soultrapped for XP.
 Raise dead on anything you kill.

 For Illusion - go to a Inn and cast Lionheart on people. the higher the level the more XP you get.
 Keep Darkvision up. those critters you are soul trapping for conjouration, use you illusion spells on those too.